davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 - Often just 500-1,000 examples can result in good performance, however, this process may lead to a phenomenon called __catastrophic forgetting__

-- Catastrophic forgetting happens because the full fine-tuning process modifies the weights of the original LLM
+- Happens because the full fine-tuning process modifies the weights of the original LLM

 - Leads to great performance on the single fine-tuning task, it can degrade performance on other tasks

 ### __Multi-Task Fine-Tuning__

 	Summarize the following text